Devlog #1: Healthless*

 I recently released Valiant Horizon Tactics!
 It’s a fork of RUNE that takes it in some different directions: some responses to RUNE gameplay, some stuff from Valiant Horizon I wanted to explore, and some weird ideas and approaches to the same stuff.
 I’m going to dive a little deeper into its design choices as I work through how I want to go forward.

-Healthlessness this is the big thing that kicked off the design, before it was connected to Valiant Horizon.
+Healthlessness is the big thing that kicked off the design, before it was connected to Valiant Horizon.
 What does RUNE look like without health?
 Enemies mostly die in like 1-2 hits anyway, can we avoid tracking actual health?

 The basic concept, lovingly ripped off from Aaron Joliffe’s (not out yet) NULL/CIPHER which was itself riffing on Spencer’s ideas about removing Health in a LUMEN game, is that a Strike is an attempt at defeating an enemy.
 If it’s not Blocked, it does exactly that.
 If it is Blocked, however, a Strike removes a Block.
 (The player doesn’t get taken out immediately on hit; rather, you remove a Trait, and you only get taken out when you get hit with none to remove.)
 It’s like everything has 1HP and every attack deals 1 damage, but sometimes you or an enemy can gain a temporary 1-2 HP.
 The big advantage to this is that you simply don’t have to track anything round to round for most enemies: they either have Block or they don’t, they’re either defeated or they’re not.